HogRoast/shimbase/readme.rst

 Overview
 ========
 An object oriented database abstraction library.
 The aim is to provide a simple library for manipulating relational database tables via python objects.
-The abstraction should allow for any relational database implementation (e.g. SQLite3) to be 'plugged in' meaning application code can be written in a database independent fashion.
+The abstraction should allow for any relational database implementation (e.g. SQLite3) to be plugged in, meaning application code can be written in a database independent fashion.

 The library has been built to be as generic as possible, however the only implementation provided currently is for SQLite3 so there may be a slight leaning towards this implementation.
 This will be ironed out as more implementations are added.